silverbulletmd/silverbullet/website/Markdown/Basics.md

 Since this tool is called SilverBullet, we prefer you to use the `*` bullet (which will even appear in _silver_ — clever huh?).

-Ordered lists are created by simply putting a number follow by a period at the beginning of a line:
+Ordered lists are created by simply putting a number followed by a period at the beginning of a line:

 1. This is the first item
 2. This is the second item